UpInStratosphere/LC-Bank/Algo_notes/Graph.md

     unordered_map<string,int>rank;   // all valid nodes -> rank
     int components;
 public:
-    //if nodes are not given and need to determine from the edges, use below after putting all nodes in hashset DSU(unordered_set<string>nodes){ //initialize for each node appeared in the given data for (auto node : nodes){
+    //if nodes given, use below
+    DSU(unordered_set<string>nodes){ //initialize for each node appeared in the given data for (auto node : nodes){
             parent[node] = node;